phux/vim-keypress-analyzer/README.md

 | `-l`, `--limit`               | limit the number of key presses displayed                            | any positive int             | `0` (unlimited)  |
 | `-a`, `--enable-antipatterns` | boolean flag, enable a rudimentary antipattern analysis              | flag is present or not       | false            |
 | `-e`, `--exclude-modes`       | comma separated list of modes to be excluded from the key press list | insert,normal,command,visual | `insert,command` |

+## Motivation

+- be able to see the ratio of typing in `insert` mode vs. other modes
+  - if you are typing 99.9% of the time in `insert` mode, there is not much reason to use vim
+- count the characters you type in vim (e.g. per day)
+- identify your most pressed keys in non-insert modes, to check for example for optimization potential
+- identify antipatterns in your editing habit.
+Antipatterns means repetitive or inefficient key strokes.
+  For example, pressing eight times `j` repetitively is considered an antipattern.
+Similarly, pressing `A<cr>` can be done as well by `o`

+## TODO

+- [ ] rewrite antipattern detection [WIP]
+  - [ ] configurable via yaml file
+- [ ] option to store results in a structured format (json e.g.)
+- [ ] (maybe) `<leader><key>` detection? - the numbers are otherwise not 100% correct
+- [ ] (maybe maybe) build a vim plugin that logs keys on the fly to a structured log format